edekhayser/KBKit/README.md

 `⎋` (escape) : allows the user to stop navigating the table view.

-`⏎` : allows the user to select the currently highlighted cell.
+`⏎ or ⌘+D` : allows the user to select the currently highlighted cell.

 KBTableView has a property declared as `onSelection: (NSIndexPath) -> Void`.
 When the user presses `→` or `⏎` while a cell is selected, this method is called with the index path of the selected cell.
 From here, you can choose to present a new view controller or perform a segue, for example.